KSU-GEOG728/Plug-and-play/README.md

 # Plug-and-play

-Starter template for GEOG 728 R Markdown html documents
+This is a simple template for creating R Markdown html documents for GEOG 728 labs and projects.